 On September 11, 2023, we entered into a Securities Purchase Agreement with an institutional investor, pursuant to which we issued 86,000 shares of our common stock, pre-funded warrants to purchase up to an aggregate of 260,260 shares of our common stock, Series A warrants to purchase up to 346,260 shares of our common stock and Series B warrants to purchase up to 173,130 shares of our common stock (the "September 2023 Offering").
 The September 2023 Offering closed on September 13, 2023.
 The combined purchase price per share of common stock and accompanying Series A and Series B warrants was \$11.55.
 The combined purchase price per pre-funded warrant and accompanying Series A and Series B warrants was \$11.55, which represents the public offering price per share of common stock and accompanying warrants less the \$0.002 per share exercise price for each pre-funded warrant.
 The pre-funded warrants are exercisable at any time after the date of issuance and have no expiration date.
 The holder of pre-funded warrants may not exercise the warrants if the holder, together with its affiliates, would beneficially own more than 4.99% (or, at the election of the holder, 9.99%) of the number of shares of common stock outstanding immediately after giving effect to such exercise.
-The Series A warrants have an exercise price of \$11.55 per share, are exercisable beginning on November 3, 2023, the effective date of stockholder approval of the issuance of the shares issuable upon exercise of the warrants, and will expire five years after the initial exercise date, and the Series B warrants have an exercise price of \$11.55 per share, are exercisable upon exercise of the warrants and will expire five years after the initial exercise date, and the Series B warrants have an exercise price of \$11.55 per share, are exercisable upon exercise of the warrants and will expire five years after the initial exercise date.
-We received gross proceeds of approximately \$4.0 million, before deducting \$445,000 of placement agent's fees and other offe
+The Series A warrants have an exercise price of \$11.55 per share, are exercisable beginning on November 3, 2023, the effective date of stockholder approval of the issuance of the shares issuable upon exercise of the warrants, and will expire five years after the initial exercise date, and the Series B warrants have an exercise price of \$11.55 per share, are exercisable beginning on November 3, 2023, the effective date of stockholder approval of the issuance of the shares issuable upon exercise of the warrants and will expire two years after the initial exercise date.
+We received gross proceeds of approximately \$4.0 million, before deducting \$445,000 of placement agent's fees and other offering expenses, pursuant to the September 2023 Offering.
+As of April 1, 2024, all of the pre-funded warrants issued in the September 2023 Offering had been exercised.